asian-mario/r-top/README.md

 - **CPU Usage Graph**: Sparkline graph showing historical average CPU usage.
 - **Memory Monitoring**: Visual gauge showing used vs. total memory in GB.
 - **Network Stats**: Displays RX/TX bytes for interfaces like `eth0` and `lo`.
-- **Process Table**: Sortable list of top processes by CPU, memory, or network usage.
+- **Process Table**: Sortable list of top processes by CPU, memory, or network usage (WIP).
 - **Smooth Animations**: Powered by `tachyonfx` for subtle UI transitions.
 - **Keyboard Navigation**: Scroll, jump, sort, and switch interfaces with intuitive keybindings.
+- **Disk Usage**: Track disk usage with a visual gauge and switch between disks for active monitoring.
 - **Tree View**: See parent and child processes for each running/sleeping process.